Russell Westbrook

+2025–26 season.
+Following the 2026 season, Westbrook retired, concluding his 18 year career.

-Westbrook has represented the United States national team twice, winning gold medals in the 2010 FIBA World Championship and the 2012 Olympics.
+Westbrook represented the United States national team twice, winning gold medals on their 2010 FIBA World Championship and 2012 Olympic teams.

 Early life

 Russell Westbrook III was born in Long Beach, California, to Russell Westbrook Jr. and Shannon Horton.
 He has a younger brother named Raynard.
 Growing up in Hawthorne, Westbrook and his best friend Khelcey Barrs III had hopes of going to UCLA and playing together.
 At age 16, Barrs was already known to have excellent basketball skills and received college scholarship offers.
 In May 2004, Barrs died from an enlarged heart during a pick-up game.
 After Barrs' death, Westbrook seemed even more determined to excel in honor of his best friend's memory.
 Westbrook never fails to wear a "KB3" wristband in loving memory of his best friend.

 High school career

 Westbrook entered Leuzinger High School as a point guard who stood only tall and weighed only 140 lb, although he did have large (size 14) feet.
 He did not start on his school's varsity team until his junior year, and did not receive his first college recruiting letter until the summer before his senior year.
 Westbrook attained his adult height of that same summer.

 During his senior year, Westbrook averaged 25.1 points, 8.7 rebounds, 3.1 steals, and 2.3 assists and helped lead them to a 25–4 record.
-That same season, he recorded 14 double-doubles, scored 30 or more points on eight separate occasions, and registered a career-best 51 points at Carson on January 6, 2006.
+That same season, he recorded 14 double-doubles, scored 30 or more points on eight occasions, and registered a career-best 51 points at Carson on January 6, 2006.
 Westbrook initially did not attract much attention from top college basketball programs.
 After his height increased, contributing to him averaging more than 25 points per game and becoming a solid college basketball prospect, coach Ben Howland recruited him to play for the UCLA Bruins.
 Westbrook declined other offers while waiting for the Bruins' Jordan Farmar to leave early for the NBA and free up a scholarship.